 Tea: The caffeine in tea has more of a time-released and slow-burn effect when it comes to boosting your energy.
 How can it be different from coffee . . . caffeine is caffeine, right?
 It’s not quite so simple.

 Tea is full of an antioxidant called L-theanine.
 The caffeine in tea binds to the L-theanine, slowing the caffeine’s absorption rate.
 L-theanine also has the neat added bonus of calming your brain.
-It carries an anti-anxiety effect for your neurotransmitters.
+It carries a calming effect for your neurotransmitters.
 (21)

 One study demonstrated that the combination of L-theanine and caffeine found in green tea leads to a state of calm awareness and alertness without the jittery feeling sometimes associated with caffeine intake.
 (22)

-Tea: On the other hand, drinking tea regularly leads to better bone health.
-When compared to non-tea drinkers, studies show increased bone density and reduced rates of bone loss in tea drinkers.
+Tea: On the other hand, drinking tea regularly leads to supported bone health.
+When compared to non-tea drinkers, studies more supported bone health in tea drinkers.
 (25)

 The Dark Side of Coffee